nullibrew/openamneouniversalcondition/README.md

         }
     }

 To test the Neo Universal Condition plugin, try accessing the resource at "http://www.example.com:80/index.html", authenticate and see if access decision matches the condition enforced by the Neo Universal Plugin.
+The bolt endpoint for neo4j on localhost is "bolt://localhost".